mapbox/mbtiles-spec/1.3/spec.md

 of the tile, following the
-[Tile Map Service Specification](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification), with the restriction that
-**the [global-mercator](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification#global-mercator) (aka Spherical Mercator) profile is assumed**.
+[Tile Map Service Specification](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification), with the restriction that the [global-mercator](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification#global-mercator) (aka Spherical Mercator) profile MUST be used.

-Note that in the TMS tiling scheme, the Y axis is reversed from the coordinate system commonly used in the URLs to request individual tiles, so the tile commonly referred to as 11/327/791 is inserted as `zoom_level` 11, `tile_column` 327, and `tile_row` 1256, since 1256 is 2^11 - 1 - 791.
+Note that in the TMS tiling scheme, the Y axis is reversed from the "XYZ" coordinate system commonly used in the URLs to request individual tiles, so the tile commonly referred to as 11/327/791 is inserted as `zoom_level` 11, `tile_column` 327, and `tile_row` 1256, since 1256 is 2^11 - 1 - 791.